Homogeneous Monge-Amp\`ere Equations and Canonical Tubular Neighbourhoods in K\"ahler Geometry: Preliminaries

 {\bf Plurisubharmonic functions: } The following notions can be found in \cite{Demailly2,Klimek}.
 For an open subset $U$ of a complex manifold $X$ we denote by $\PSH(U)$ the space of plurisubharmonic functions $\phi\colon U\to \mathbb R\cup \{-\infty\}$ on $U$.
 We say a function $\phi$ on $U$ is \emph{pluriharmonic} if both $\phi$ and $-\phi$ are plurisubharmonic, and $\phi$ is \emph{strictly plurisubharmonic} if its curvature $dd^c\phi$ is a strictly positive current.
 Any K\"ahler form $\omega$ can be written locally as $dd^c\phi$ for some smooth strictly plurisubharmonic function $\phi$, which is uniquely defined up to addition by pluriharmonic functions.
 Given a closed real $(1,1)$-form $\alpha$ on $X$ we let $PSH(\alpha)$ be the set of upper-semicontinuous $L^1_{loc}$ functions $\psi$ such that $\alpha + dd^c \psi$ is a positive current.
 So if $\alpha = dd^cu$ on $U$ then $\psi\in\PSH(\alpha)$ if and only if $u + \psi \in PSH(U)$.

-{\bf Foliations: } A complex $k$-dimensional foliation on a $n$-dimensional complex manifold $X$ consists of a set $\mathcal F$ of $k$-dimensional complex submanifolds that cover $X$, that are pairwise disjoint, and so that any $x\in X$ is contained in a neighbourhood $U$ for which there is a smooth mapping $f\colon U\to \mathbb R^{2n-2k}$ of maximal rank such that $\{ \mathfrak L\cap U : \mathfrak L\in \mathcal F\} = \cup_{c\in \mathbb R^{2n-2k}} f^{-1}(c)$.
-We call the members of $\mathcal F$ the \emph{leaves} of the foliation.
+{\bf Foliations: } A complex $1$-dimensional foliation on a $n$-dimensional complex manifold $X$ consists of a set $\mathcal F$ of (not necessarily closed) $1$-dimensional complex submanifolds of $X$ called \emph{leaves} that cover $X$ such that the following holds: there is a cover of $X$ by charts $\{U_\alpha\}$ and coordinate projections $f_{\alpha}\colon U_{\alpha}\to \mathbb R^{2n-2}$ that form a $\Gamma_{2n-2}$ structure in the sense of Haefliger \cite{Haefliger} such that for each $\mathcal L\in \mathcal F$ the set $\mathcal L\cap U_{\alpha}$ is the union of connected components of $f_\alpha^{-1}(c)$ \cite[p547]{BedfordKalka}.
 By the Frobenius Theorem, any involutive $k$-dimensional distribution of the tangent bundle of $X$ is integrable, and thus this distribution is in fact the tangent space to the leaves of a uniquely defined foliation.
 Moreover if this distribution is complex (i.e.\ consists of complex subspaces of the tangent bundle) then the leaves of this foliation are complex submanifolds by the Theorem of Levi-Civita (see the Appendix of \cite{Klimek}).

-{\bf $C^2$-norms: } When $f$ is a smooth function on an open set $U\subseteq \mathbb{C}^n$ we will let the $C^2$-norm of $f$ be defined as On a complex manifold $X$ we choose an open cover of coordinate patches $U_i$ together with a partition of unity $\sum_i \chi_i$, and the $C^2$-norm of a smooth function $f$ on $X$ will be computed as The $C^2$-norm of functions defined on $X\times S^1$ is then defined in the obvious way.